elatov/elatov.github.io/_posts/2013-06-15-install-splunk-and-send-logs-to-splunk-with-rsyslog-over-tcp-with-ssl.md

 Here are some differences between the free and enterprise versions of splunk.
 From <a href="http://docs.splunk.com/Documentation/Splunk/5.0.3/Admin/MoreaboutSplunkFree" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.splunk.com/Documentation/Splunk/5.0.3/Admin/MoreaboutSplunkFree']);">More about Splunk Free</a>:

 > Splunk Free is a totally free (as in beer) version of Splunk.
 It allows you to index up to 500 MB/day and will never expire.
 This 500 MB limit refers to the amount of new data you can add (we call this indexing) per day, but you can keep adding more and more data every day, storing as much as you want.
 For example, you could add 500 MB of data per day and eventually have 10 TB of data in Splunk.
-If you need more than 500 MB/day, you&#8217;ll need to purchase a license.
+If you need more than 500 MB/day, you'll need to purchase a license.

 From the same document here are the functions that are not available:

 > **What is included**
 > Splunk Free is a single-user product.
-All of Splunk&#8217;s features are supported with the exception of:
+All of Splunk's features are supported with the exception of:
 >
-> *   Multiple user accounts and role-based access controls (there&#8217;s no authentication when using Splunk Free)
+> *   Multiple user accounts and role-based access controls (there's no authentication when using Splunk Free)
 > *   Distributed search
 > *   Forwarding in TCP/HTTP formats (you can forward data to other Splunk instances, but not to non-Splunk instances)
 > *   Deployment management